6 Reasons Why Open Source Platforms Are Better

 #2.
 Freedom and Control

-One great advantage of using open source software is that you can use it the way you want to, and not the way someone else thinks you should.
+One great advantage of using open-source software is that you can use it the way you want to, and not the way someone else thinks you should.
 This is particularly handy if you’re competent with code – you can dive in and change the parts you don’t like.

 Also, if you’ve created a version that you think is great, you are free to distribute it so others can benefit too!

 Generally, open-source software is free, but it doesn’t have to be.
-Most developers make their money through charging users for support, ongoing updates, and other services.
+Most developers make their money by charging users for support, ongoing updates, and other services.
 You can see this in the case of WordPress where there’s the free open source version available at WordPress.org, or their paid version available at WordPress.com.

 This is arguably both a pro and a con, so we’ll cover it in the cons section later.
-The reason people consider open source software more secure is that anyone can fix, update, and upgrade open source software, which means errors and bugs can be fixed more quickly.
+The reason people consider open source software more secure is that anyone can fix, update, and upgrade open-source software, which means errors and bugs can be fixed more quickly.